brotame/multi-step-form/README.md

 ### Setup the script

 The code is located inside the `/dist/msf.js` file.
-A minified version `/dist/msf.min.js` is also available.
 You've got two options (**only do one of them**):

 1. Take the code from the file and manually place it inside the **before <\/body> tag** section of your page.

    > Remember to put the code inside a <script><\/script> tag.
-It is recommended to use the minified version as it will reduce significantly the amount of characters used.
+It is recommended first minify the code as it will reduce significantly the amount of characters used.

 2. Include the script tag below in the **before <\/body> tag** section of your page: